scipy-conference/scipy_proceedings/papers/blaine_mooers/mooersblaine.rst

 The access is terminate after long periods of inactivity or a 12-hour time limit, whichever is reached first.
 The time limit can be extended with a small subscription fee.

-Colab comes with the Python scientific computing stack and some deep learning software.
+Colab comes with some deep learning software and the Python scientific computing stack including SciPy [SciP20]_.
 Colab spares the user of the maintenance of the hardware and the operating system software.
 Colab can also serve as a test platform for software on Linux when one's primary computing environment is a Mac or Windows.
 Colab also eases collaborative work and provides a uniform computing environment for classes and workshops.